 16.April 2021 | Manuela

 They are best friends, playmates, family members, entertainers, comforters, sports partners and much more.
 We are talking about pets.
 Dog, cat, mouse and co. have been an enrichment in many households since time immemorial.
 Their well-being is close to our hearts and so it is not surprising that CBD is gaining more and more attention not only in human medicine, but also in veterinary medicine.
-What is important to consider for animal well-being?
+What is important to consider for CBD and the animal well-being?

-Similarities between humans and animals
+Similarities between Humans and Animals